RenderKit/oidn/doc/api.md

 specifying a non-zero pixel stride.
 This way, expensive image layout conversion and copying can be avoided but the extra data will be ignored by the filter.

+To unbind a previously set image from the filter, call

+    void oidnRemoveFilterImage(OIDNFilter filter, const char* name);

 Some special data used by filters are opaque/untyped (e.g. trained model weights blobs), which can be specified with the `oidnSetSharedFilterData` function:

     void oidnSetSharedFilterData(OIDNFilter filter, const char* name,
                                  void* ptr, size_t byteSize);

+Unbinding opaque data from the filter can be performed with

+    void oidnRemoveFilterData(OIDNFilter filter, const char* name);

 Filters may have parameters other than buffers as well, which you can set and get using the following functions: